Sasha-VAV/Multilayer-perseptron-3/README.md

-Current condition:
-Supports only 2 layers

-Open config.txt and change its structure
+Open config.txt and change it's structure

 Structure of config.txt:
 0 line: number of neurons in each layer